Reading

 Our expectation is that all children read at least FOUR TIMES a week at home, recording all reading in their reading diary which will be checked each week.

-Coppice Farm Super Star Readers League
+Coppice Farm Star readers

 It is really important that children are given the opportunity to read regularly and have access to a range of different reading materials.
 Parents can support children and their reading through regular reading at home.
 Reading to and with your child every evening for at least ten minutes can make a dramatic difference to a child's achievement within school.